satishThakur/data-science/machine-learning/multi-regression/notes.md

 # Multiple Linear Regression
 In this section we would continue our journey of ***Linear Regression***.
 In previous section we have gone through Linear Regression with single Feature.
-We would not explore if we have multiple features and that is what is *Multiple Linear Regression*.
+We would now explore if we have multiple features and that is what is *Multiple Linear Regression*.

 ***Note*** Do not confuse with ***Multivariate Regression*** which is different than ***Multiple Linear Regression***. ***Multivariate Regression*** means when we are trying to predict multiple outcome variable.
 In ***Multiple Linear Regression*** we are still trying to predict single outcome but with multiple input features.

 ### Terminologies